mrc-ide/popim/README.md

 ## Example 2

-A more realistic scenario is to read in some real population data to set up the vip\_population, and then apply some vaccination activities to this.
+A more realistic scenario is to read in some real population data to set up the popim\_population, and then apply some vaccination activities to this.
 Information on the vaccination activities may be given in coverage (typical for routine infant vaccination) or doses (typical for mass vaccination campaigns).